This Website

 Please Click On Each Thumbnail For An Enlarged View!

 This is a serious case of stealing some good ideas.
 However, for all I know, they may have licensed the entire thing out.
 It is a Gunsmoke Cap Gun set with double holsters and the Cap Gun look like they were made by Hubley.
 But they weren't!
+It was made by Lincoln Industries, Ltd. of New Zealand.
+It uses the same bullets as the Hubley and is modeled on the Hubley Colt 38 & Texan 38.
 You won't see many of these.

-Photos by Scott McCollum of Cap Gun Treasures, one of our advertisers.
+Photos by Scott McCollum of Cap Gun Treasures.

 Normally when people send me off-the-wall photos of a Cap Gun, it is something that looks like it had been in the bowels of the earth for 560 years and their photo is out of focus and they ask me what it is and how much it is worth.
 (In spite of the fact that on my Contact Page I tell them I'm unlikely to know!)
 But in this case, we have a very unusual gun that (to me) looks like a cross between a Walther P-38 and a Luger.
 The Woodsman.
 I hope somebody will tell me something about it, for I don't recognize it—except to say that it must have been made prior to 1950.
 Some guess, huh?
 At least Johnny knows how to take proper photos.
 Write in with your answers about this gun and I'll stick them here.